Percent sign: In computers

 would set PATH to the literal value "c:\;%PATH%".

-In the C Shell, % is part of the default command prompt.
+In the C Shell and Z shell, % is part of the default command prompt.

 In linguistics

-In linguistics, the percent sign is prepended to an example string to show that it is judged well-formed by some speakers and ill-formed by others.
+In linguistics, the percent sign is prepended to an example sentence or other string to show that it is judged well-formed (grammatical) by some speakers and ill-formed by others.
 This may be due to differences in dialect or even individual idiolects.
-This is similar to the asterisk to mark ill-formed or reconstructed strings, the question mark to mark strings where well-formedness is unclear, and the number sign to mark strings that are syntactically well-formed but semantically nonsensical.
+This use is similar to those of the asterisk to mark ill-formed strings, the question mark to mark strings where well-formedness is unclear, and the number sign to mark strings that are syntactically well-formed but semantically or pragmatically nonsensical.